-Nebraska has won five NCAA women's volleyball national championships, including two in the last four years.
+Nebraska has won five NCAA women's volleyball national championships.
 The Huskers are known as a national college volleyball power with an incredible fan base, no matter the year.
 They've had some great players make their way through the program in their history.

 But who are the best?
 I took a shot at putting together an all-time starting lineup for the Huskers.
 It wasn't easy and I'm sure there will be many different opinions on who should and shouldn't make the all-time lineup.
-I put mine together by focusing on AVCA All-America selection, AVCA national players of the year, national championships, Olympic or professional experience and all-time records at Nebraska.
+I put mine together by focusing on AVCA All-America selection, AVCA national players of the year, national championships, and all-time records at Nebraska.

 And from that, this is what I compiled.
 Here is the all-time starting lineup for Nebraska volleyball:

 Foecke is the most recent Husker player that made the list, and rightfully so.
 She was a two-time AVCA All-American and a two-time national champion during her time at Nebraska.
 She led the Huskers in 2018 with 3.86 kills per set and 2.65 digs per set, along with a team-high 46 service aces.
 In her two national championship appearances, she earned NCAA Championship Most Outstanding Player honors both times.
 She became the fourth player in NCAA history to earn that award twice.
 Foecke was a huge part of Nebraska's domination in the past four years, winning two national championships.
 Leading a team to two titles gives her some major kudos in my book.